Pavkazzz/flask-blog/README.md

 ~~To insert an image you also need to select a word that will be used like a title attribute and paste the image URL into the dialog window.~~

 ![insert_image](http://i.imgur.com/suxPgI0.png)

-# Upd:
-Don't need to highlight text to add a link or an image anymore.
-Now you can simply click some tag in the editor menu and put a link.
-The 'Markdown' tag will be created automatically with a highlighted temporary description.
-The existing pasting algorithm works as it did before.